hedzr/hedzr/README.md

 - 👋 Hi, I’m @hedzr
-- 👀 I’m interested in ...
+- 👀 I’m interested in constructing the world with PL
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ..., I'd learned long time, and I'll last it
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : [my blog](https://hedzr.com/)
+- 📫 How to reach me : [my blog](https://hedzr.com/), mail me or t me

 <!-- -->